 Getting clean is part of most of our days– be it showering, taking a bath, washing our face, and (especially now) our hands.
-But which soap and body wash brands are the safest based on the use of hormone-disrupting ingredients?
+But which soap & body wash formula is the safest based on the use of hormone-disrupting ingredients?
 You’ve trusted Mamavation to bring you topics like best & worst lotions, best & worst shampoos, & best & worst facial moisturizers, now join us as we bring you the best and worst soaps from liquid body soaps to bar body soaps.

 Disclosure: This post contains affiliate links and was researched by Rebecca Elizabeth Sherrick Harks, RN, BSN.

 Table of Contents

 Like many personal care things we can “no longer live without” – such as makeup, or toilet paper, or deodorant in our society today, a number of factors combined have shaped the emergence and history of bathing in the US.

 Many Americans, before the mid-nineteenth century, believed that bathing was not good for you – as it “removed” the layer of protective dirt and oil while exposing the body to dirty water (and miasmas – this sort of diseased air was actually what had been thought to cause illness before germ theory of disease was established and after the good doctor died.)

 While people in America did wash their clothes, they saw bathing as part of stereotypical European excess, moral softness, luxury, and physical laziness.
 Lather didn’t happen to your body.